Ford's European sales slide threatens revival plan

-DETROIT/PARIS (Reuters) - Ford’s (F.N) plan to cut jobs and close plants, once hailed as proactive, may not be enough to halt losses in Europe - where moves to rein in margin-crushing discounts have sparked a further sales plunge.
+DETROIT/PARIS, March 21 (Reuters) - Ford’s plan to cut jobs and close plants, once hailed as proactive, may not be enough to halt losses in Europe - where moves to rein in margin-crushing discounts have sparked a further sales plunge.

 But less than five months later, Ford’s slumping sales show it still has some way to go and may struggle to win back business from competitors as it rebuilds profitability.